Entry Requirement:

 Past, present & future

 This opening module explores the transitory nature of photography.
 Technological and societal transformations are constantly reworking our understanding of both contemporary and archival imagery.
-Through research and experimentation within the local area of Margate, students will be encouraged to reflect on photograph’s historical, theoretical, and ethical shifts in perspective.
+Through research and experimentation within the local area of Margate, students will be encouraged to reflect on photography’s historical, theoretical and ethical shifts in perspective.
+You will work on a series of photographic assignments building up your abilities and confidence, supported by weekly lectures and technical tuition.

 Module